-Right now, the online-only Marcus account offers a 1.5% APY.
-This puts the account ahead of online powerhouses like Ally Bank and Alliant Credit Union (who both offer 1.45% APY).
+Right now, the online-only Marcus account offers a 1.95% APY.
+This puts the account ahead of online powerhouses like Ally Bank (who offer 1.90% APY as of October 25, 2018).

 While the high yield is important, the Marcus account has an even more important feature: no fees.
 You will not pay a monthly maintenance fee, a transfer fee, or any other fee to use this account.
 It’s great to see that even traditionally high-fee banks like Goldman Sachs are keeping savings account fees out of the picture.

 The Marcus account is FDIC-insured up to $250,000.
 That means you won’t lose a dime of your money no matter what happens in the finance markets.
 (In general, FDIC insurance is a standard practice, but it’s always good to double-check.)